 Different arrays of objects in the Data Store can have weighted many-to-many relationships between their elements.
 For example, a higher level object will usually have relations to all lower level objects which were used to create it.
 Each relation carries a floating point weight.
 The relationship information is stored in a separate object so no direct pointers are placed in the objects themselves.
 This allows to strip parts of the event data without affecting data integrity: If one side of a relationship is removed the whole relation will be dropped.
 The relations are implemented by placing a special RelationArray in the DataStore which knows the names of the arrays it relates as well as the indices and weights of the related entries.
-The default name for this object is the name of the two arrays connected by "To".
+As the Data Store permits only appending entries to an array the indices are preserved.
+The name for the relations object is the name of the two arrays connected by "To".